How to use Articles

 • The carrots in my garden are almost ready. (carrots in general)

-3. Zero article is used when talking about people or things in general.
+1. We use zero article when talking about people or things in general.

 • Carrots are good to eat. (specific carrots)